afe5/Srt2EDL/README.md

 Finds specific strings in subtitle files (SRT) and exports them into an EDL file.

 This program made in C++ goes through a SRT file and looks for specified text strings.
-Then, these are exported into an EDL file (plain text) for later editing in Adobe Premiere (tested, working) or any NLE software.
+Then, these are exported into an EDL file (plain text) for later editing in Adobe Premiere (tested and working) or any other NLE software.

 In the included example ('sample' folder) we use a subtitle file from the TV series 'Sillicon Valley', where we want to extract every line which has the word 'F**k' (a very common word in the series).
 So we need to: